-Smithsonian National Museum of Natural History: One of My Personal Favorite Washington DC Museums for Kids
+Smithsonian National Museum of Natural History: One of My Personal Favorite Washington, D.C.
+Museums

 First stop: the Smithsonian National Museum of Natural History.
 Over 4.4 million people visited this paradise for families in 2023, making it the #1 most-visited museum in Washington DC.
 The museum is free, but it’s extra if you want to visit the Butterfly Pavilion.